Bruce Haigh: Life and career

 Haigh was born in Sydney in 1945, and grew up in Perth.
 He was in the Australian Army during the Vietnam War and studied at the University of Western Australia.

 Haigh became a diplomat.
 After an assignment in Pakistan, he was posted to South Africa as Second Secretary (1976–79).
 He initiated contact by the Australian Embassy in Pretoria with members of the internal resistance to apartheid, including the Black Consciousness Movement in 1976.
-Included amongst the contacts he made at this time were Steve Biko (murdered by police whilst being held in detention in 1977) and Dr. Mamphela Ramphele (Vice Chancellor of the University of Cape Town and a Director of the World Bank).
+Included amongst the contacts he made at this time were the Black Consciousness Movement leader Steve Biko (murdered by police whilst being held in detention in 1977) and his partner Dr. Mamphela Ramphele (future Vice Chancellor of the University of Cape Town and a Director of the World Bank).
 Haigh helped banned newspaper editor Donald Woods escape from South Africa into exile in England.
-His role in that escape was portrayed by Australian actor John Hargreaves in the film Cry Freedom, produced and directed by Richard Attenborough.
+His role in that escape was portrayed by Australian actor John Hargreaves in the 1987 film Cry Freedom, produced and directed by Richard Attenborough.